Before applying online we recommend you read the following guidance notes.

 Right to work in the UK

 You must have before you apply online: access to an original* document showing your right to work in the UK, even if you are a UK citizen.
-You do not need to upload this as part of the online application process, but you need to be able to bring it in to the district council house after you apply.
+You do not need to upload this as part of the online application process, but you need to be able to bring it in to the District Council House at Frog Lane after you apply.

 If you have a 'right to work code' please also have that to hand so you can enter it as part of your online application.